 Most of the access points for the various beaches in Bukit can be reached in under an hour, but you still get the amenities of the mainland.
 There are plenty of options in Jimbaran for accommodation, dining, shopping, and nightlife.

 Jimbaran Beach is a pretty mellow place in terms of both the ocean and the vibes.
 There aren’t big waves here at all, so this definitely isn’t high on the radar of surfers.

 If you’re a total beginner, though, this is a good place to try it out.
-Most people are content with just lounging on the beach here, so it’s one of the more laid-back places on this list.
+It’s actually where I tried (and mostly failed at) surfing for the very first time.
+But most people are content with just lounging on the beach, so it’s one of the more laid-back places on this list.

-The highlight of Jimbaran is definitely the nightly seafood market here.
+The highlight of Jimbaran is definitely the nightly seafood market.
 There are several excellent restaurants right on the beach, where you can take your pick from a variety of fresh seafood and have it cooked up to your liking.

 Wandering bands stroll the beach and take requests, making this one of the best beaches in Bali for a romantic dinner.

 If you really want to escape the crowds, one of the best beaches in Bali to visit is Lovina.
 It’s located on the far north coast of the island, which feels worlds apart from the chaos of the south.

 The name Lovina actually refers to a stretch of seven different villages along the northern coast of Bali.

 Beaches here are generally black sand and the water is very calm — this isn’t the Bali beach for you if you’re chasing waves.
 There is, however, some quality snorkeling and diving on tap up here.

 Lovina’s biggest claim to fame is the dolphins that inhabit the waters around town.
 There’s even a statue of the aquatic mammals on the main beach.
 Basically, everyone in Lovina can set you up on an early morning tour in search of dolphins.